robinmoisson/staticrypt/README.md

 #### Pin the salt to use staticrypt in your CI or build step

-If you want want the "Remember-me" or share features to work accross multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
+If you want the "Remember-me" or share features to work across multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
 If you run StatiCrypt in a CI step, you can pin the salt in two ways:

 - either commit the `.staticrypt.json` config file - you can generate a random salt and config file on your local machine with: